bcgov/bcmaps/vignettes/add_points.md

 # Adding point data to map layers from bcmaps
 `r Sys.Date()`

 We often want to be able to add point data to a map.
+This vignette will run through a simple example of converting a `data.frame` of latitude/longitutes into a `SpatialPointsDataFrame`, and reprojecting it so that the points can be overlaid on a layer from the `bcmaps` package.

-For example, say we have done surveys for a species across B.C., and we want to be able to add the presences and absences on to a map of British Columbia.
+For this example, say we have done surveys for a species across B.C., and we want to be able to add the presences and absences on to a map of British Columbia.

 First, load the packages we will need: